cofide/connect-reference/README.md

 # Connect Reference

-This repository contains reference deployments for Connect workload clusters.
+This repository contains scripts and configuration to create reference deployments of Connect workload clusters.

 ## Prerequisites